 Topically – medication is delivered directly to where the illness is.
-For this purpose inhalers are used which are the main treatment for asthma.
+For this purpose, inhalers are used which are the main treatment for asthma.
 Very little gets into the blood stream so there are few side-effects.
 Because topical drugs can only travel a short distance into the diseased area they won’t work as well when the inflammation is severe.
 Inhaled steroids benefit asthma because they are mainly for diseases of the airways.
 Preventer inhalers contain a low dose of steroids to help you or your child manage asthma symptoms over time.
 You can find out more about preventers and relievers for asthma via this link.

 Since asthma is usually a long-term condition you often need daily long-term inhaled steroids.
-These steroids help your cough disappear and help to keep your airways open.
-If treatment is stopped inflammation will resume.
+These steroids will help your cough disappear and help to keep your airways open.
+If treatment is stopped inflammation may resume.

-Systemically - the medication travels to the area of the disease and can be given either by tablet or injection.
+Systemically - the medication travels to the area of the disease.

-Steroid tablets can make you feel hungrier.
-If you take steroid tablets on a long-term basis you need regular checks with your doctor to see whether:
+If you take steroid tablets on a long-term basis you will need regular checks with your doctor to see whether:

 - your diagnosis is right